 Moore was the money; Schley was the hustle.
 Moore would serve on more than 20 boards of directors for the largest corporations in America, and his firm served as private bank and stockbroker for many of the famous fortunes of the gilded age – Whitney, Morgan, Rockefeller, Havemeyer.

-In 1893, he became a hero to the wealthy Wall Streeters when he sued the government charging that the newly enacted income tax was unconstitutional – and he won, delaying implementation of an income tax until 1913.
+In 1893, he became a hero to the wealthy Wall Streeters when he sued the government charging that the newly enacted income tax was unconstitutional.
+He won, too, delaying implementation of an income tax until 1913.
 Timing, shrewdness, hard work and good fortune were his hallmarks.

 By 1890, however, Aldrich needed money.
-His senate salary was not providing an adequate income, and he began spreading the word that he planned to retire from politics so he could earn more.
-His industry friends’ blood ran cold at the thought of a future without Aldrich to represent them, so they stepped up with a straight ahead bribe – an offer of more than $1 million – and more to come – so that he could buy and improve the Union Railway Company.
+His Senate salary was not providing an adequate income, and he began spreading the word about his plan to retire from politics so he could earn more.
+His industry friends’ blood ran cold at the thought of a future without Aldrich to represent them.
+So they stepped up with a straight-ahead bribe – an offer of more than $1 million – and more to come – so he could buy and improve the Union Railway Company.
 The investment Aldrich made in the railway made him a millionaire.

 The manipulation of the sugar tariffs began to stink too much, however.
-The president allowed the tariff bill to become law, but he would not sign it; he didn’t want his signature affixed to it.
+President Taft allowed the tariff bill to become law, but he would not sign it because he didn’t want his signature on it.

 The cry went out for an investigation, and senators convened an inquiry.
-Moore and Schley’s broker, Elverton Chapman, was called to testify about whether senators ever traded on insider information about the tariffs and other regulations they were working on, and whether Moore and Schley was the conduit for potential payoffs
+Moore and Schley’s broker, Elverton Chapman, was called to testify.
+The senators wanted to know if other senators ever traded on insider information about the tariffs and other pending regulations.
+They also wanted to know whether Moore and Schley was the conduit for potential payoffs